What are “No-Fault” Benefits After a MN Car Accident? Lawyer

 What if I have health insurance?

 Shouldn’t my health insurance pay my bills?
 By law, your automobile insurance company has to pay your medical bills from a car crash before your health insurance pays anything.
-If you exhaust the $20,000 in no-fault medical coverage, or if your automobile insurance company refuses to pay any of your medical bills, then your medical bills can be submitted to your health insurance company.
+Your health insurance pays only after the $20,000 in no-fault medical coverage is exhausted.
+In addition, if your automobile insurance company refuses to pay any of your medical bills, you can submit the bills to your medical insurance.

 Can I see any doctor I want to with No-Fault Insurance?